What is Travel Style? Is it important to know yours?

 Group Travel Advantages

-Although not a huge fan of any group travel (unless I am the organiser, of course) there is one thing I encountered that was a real surprise.
+Although I am not a huge fan of any group travel, except mine, of course, there is one thing I encountered that was a real surprise.

 Different ideas and perspective.

 I love that when you travel with a group of like-minded people, everyone has a different view on things, or an idea they would like to explore or place they want to see.
-I travel with creatives, and you never know what someone will want to do or why.
+I have travelled with creative people, and you never know what someone will want to do or why.

 If you are open-minded and listen to others, you may find yourself doing something you would not have thought of yourself.
 I love that!

-I like that even though I am travelling with a group, spontaneity and surprises can still happen.
+I like that even though I am travelling with a group, spontaneity and surprises still happen.

 Independent travel includes solo travel, travelling with a companion (maybe a friend or spouse) or any travel that does not involve you being on an organised, guided tour.